Sergius-Nyah/Blog-API/README.md

 ## Blog API
-This project is a Blog API built with Express.js and Node.js.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on blog posts.
+Simple API allowing users to perform CRUD (Create, Read, Update, Delete) operations on blog posts.
 The API provides endpoints to fetch all blog posts, fetch a specific blog post by ID, create a new blog post, update a blog post by ID, and delete a blog post by ID.

 ## Features
 - Fetch all blog posts